Casca (series): The Brotherhood of the Lamb

-The Brotherhood of the Lamb is a fanatical militant religious sect and the main antagonists of the series.
+The Brotherhood of the Lamb is a fanatical, militant religious sect and the main antagonist of the series.
 It is run by the Inner Circle, the sect's hierarchy, composed of an elder and twelve "brothers".
 They preach force and power over traditional virtues of piety and compassion.
 The Brotherhood worships the Holy Lance, which forms the central focus at prayers.
 On holy days, the Brotherhood recreates the crucifixion in a reenactment involving the killing of one of the brothers, who has been selected to act the part of Jesus, using the Holy Lance.

 The Brotherhood was founded by Izram, a man who proclaimed himself the thirteenth Disciple in the wake of Jesus's death, supposedly as a result of Casca stabbing him with the Holy Lance.
 Izram purchased the Holy Lance from some of Casca's comrades as a relic and symbol for the events on Golgotha.
 Izram then went into the wilderness for forty days before a revelation came to him that when Jesus returned at the Second Coming, he would meet Casca.
 The Brotherhood keeps Casca in their sights until the Second Coming; though they may hate Casca for his actions at Golgotha, they must not prevent him from meeting Jesus.
 They occasionally inflict severe pain on Casca, such as an elder cutting Casca's hand off or an acolyte arranging to burn Casca at the stake.
 In The Sentinel, Elder Gregory murders Casca's adopted son, Demos, and his wife, Ireina, for which Casca crucifies Gregory to death.
 Casca was also a prisoner of the Brotherhood in The Cursed and Panzer Soldier.

 Notable real-life historical figures depicted as elders of the Brotherhood of the Lamb include Heinrich Himmler and Hassan al-Sabah.

 Publication history

 Casca is not written in chronological order, with many later novels being sequels or prequels to earlier ones.
-Immortal Dragon and The Outlaw are not considered canon entries in the series.

 A similar popular historical fiction parallel may be found in the Harry Flashman series in which a skilled man-at-arms and rascal raconteur of the 19th Century finds himself in parlous combat in distant lands but always manages to survive to reappear in another novel.
 Unlike Casca, Harry Flashman ages normally.